Different factors to consider when selling a property

 Consider who you want to sell your property.
 Would a traditional or an online estate agent suit you best and what are the fees involved.
 Do you want an estate agent with local knowledge or the resources of a national chain?
 Do you want a sole agent or multiple agents?
 Some brave souls sell their homes themselves – but you’ll find it easier to let a professional handle it.
 An outsider can give you a fresh perspective on the pros and cons of your property and give you the benefit of their expertise.

 To help your sale go as smoothly as possible, then ensure you have the paperwork ready, this can be a particular headache but will save you time in the long run.
 From building regulations to fensa certificates, records of services to guarantees, having the right paperwork will ease the passage of your sale.
-Selling the home of a loved one can be particularly difficult, but if yours is a probate house sale, then help is available through a specialised probate property company, who will be able to manage the paperwork for you and take the pressure out of selling the property.
+Property sale experts such as Ask Susan can help with this.

 Your target market